leo-ware/leetcode/README.md

-# hackerrank

 This is where I put miscellaneous little functions and classes that do cool things.
-Most of them come from hackerrank challenges or related.
+Most of them are for leetcode challenges.